FailAcademy/learning/wdp-vancouver/_slides/week-04/03-oop-with-es2015.md

 # Review

-1. What is a **constructor**?
-What does it do?
 1. What is a **method**?
 What is a **property**?
-1. What does **this** refer to?
 1. What is an **instance**?
 How do you make one?
-1. How two things do you need to do to **inherit** from another class?
+1. How 2 things do you need to do to **inherit** from another class?

 ---

-# Why Classes?

-- reusable instances
-- organized code
-- encapsulated
-- inheritance

----

 ## Exercise 1 - Classes

 Model the classroom using classes.
-Instantiate your classmates as `new WebDevStudent()`.
 Include at least three properties and 1 method on each class.
 Use the following classes:

 - Clazz *(note: class is a keyword in JavaScript)*
 - Person
 - Student
 - WebDevStudent

+Instantiate your classmates using `new WebDevStudent()`.

+{% endhighlight %}

 ---